Zuckerberg conspicuous in his absence at international hearing

 "I volunteered myself," Allan replied, describing the extent to which he'd been following the disinformation discussions in parliaments around the world.
 "This is the stuff I work on," he said.
 "Our working assumption was this is the stuff that you wanted."

-This didn't satisfy the committee, and every time Allan said that he did not know the answer to a question or that he would follow up, the lawmakers reiterated that this was proof they needed Zuckerberg to attend.
+This didn't satisfy the committee, and every time Allan said that he didn't know the answer to a question or that he would follow up, the lawmakers reiterated that this was proof they needed Zuckerberg to attend.

 "These are decisions that are made at a level that it appears you don't operate at within Facebook," British member of Parliament Clive Efford told Allan.
 "Which is why we need to speak to Mr. Zuckerberg."